lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 Manage Resource Policy
 ----------------------

-Resource policies can be listed and modified in Resource Policies tab on the Users page.
+In Backend.AI, admins can set a limit on the total amount of resources available for each user and group.
+Resource limits per group can only be set through the enterprise-dedicated administrator GUI Hub, but resource limits per user (precisely per user's keypair) can be set in the user GUI console.

 Resource policies allow you to set maximum allowed resources and/or other compute session related settings per keypair basis.
 If necessary, multiple resource policies can be created, for example, user / research purposes, and apply them separately to each keypair.